+Discrimination

+Defined as: actions that deprive, limit, or deny other members of the community of educational or employment access, benefits, or opportunities.

+Threatening or causing physical harm

+Defined as: extreme verbal, emotional, or psychological abuse, or other conduct which threatens or endangers the health or safety of any person(s).

+Intimidation

+Defined as: implied threats or acts that cause an unreasonable fear ofharm in another.

+Hazing

+Defined as: any action, activity or complicity in an activity, which recklessly, intentionally, or knowingly causes or endangers the mental, emotional, and/or physical healthor safety, or personal degradation to any person, or could reasonably be foreseen to result insuch harm, that was committed in connection with initiation into, an affiliation with, or continued membership in a group affiliated activity, whether or not the organization or body isofficially recognized by the University, and whether individually or in concert with other persons, against another person(s).
+An action is still considered hazing regardless of the apparent or actual consent of the involved individual or individuals.
+Failing to prevent, discourage, and/or report hazing may violate this Policy.
+Student organizations, clubs, or teams whose members participate in or encourage hazing activities will also be subject to appropriate University disciplinary action.

-- Bullying / Cyber-Bullying, defined as:
+Bullying / Cyber-Bullying

-- o Repeated and/or severe;

-- o Aggressive behavior;

-- o Likely to intimidate or intentionally hurt, control or diminish another person, physically or mentally; and

-- o That is not protected speech or conduct otherwise protected.
+- · Repeated and/or severe; - Aggressive behavior; - · Likely to intimidate or intentionally hurt, control or diminish another person, physicallyor mentally; and - That is not protected speech or conduct otherwise protected.

-- Stalking, defined as:
+Stalking

-- o Repetitive and menacing course of conduct (pursuit, following, harassing and/or interfering with the peace and/or safety of another;

-- o Directed at a specific person on the basis of actual or perceived protected status;

-- o That is unwelcome; and

-- o Would cause a reasonable person to fear.
+- Repetitive and menacing course of conduct (pursuit, following, harassing and/orinterfering with the peace and/or safety of another; - Directed at a specific person on the basis of actual or perceived protected status; o That is unwelcome; and - Would cause a reasonable person to fear.

-- o Stalking includes the concept of cyber-stalking, a particular form of stalking in which electronic media such as the internet, social networks, blogs, cell phones, texts, or other similar devices or forms of contact are used.
+Stalking includes the concept of cyber-stalking, a particular form of stalking in which electronic media such as the internet, social networks, blogs, cell phones, texts, or othersimilar devices or forms of contact are used.

+Remedies

-Remedies: The University reserves the right to impose any level of sanction, ranging from a reprimand up to and including suspension or expulsion/termination, for any offense under this Policy.
+The University reserves the right to impose any level of sanction, ranging from a reprimandup to and including suspension or expulsion/termination, for any offense under this Policy.